Chapter 9 – Hiring and Appointments

 The guidelines below are followed in the filling of all positions for executive/administrative/managerial staff at pay level 6 or higher in the professional and scientific classification system and for faculty appointments with significant administrative responsibilities:

-Examples of language that may be used in advertisements to satisfy this requirement are listed on the Office of Institutional Equity website at https://diversity.uiowa.edu/resources/facultystaff-recruitment-manual.
+Examples of language that may be used in advertisements to satisfy this requirement are listed in the Office of Institutional Equity's Faculty/Staff Recruitment Manual at https://diversity.uiowa.edu/resources/facultystaff-recruitment-manual#creating-the-requisition-recruitment-plan.

 For further information, contact the Office of Institutional Equity, 202 Jessup Hall or oie-ui@uiowa.edu.